Bryce Canyon - When to Visit

 Footwear

-Waterproof mid-height hiking boots with tread for snow/mud.
+Waterproof hiking boots for muddy spring conditions

 Accessories